vatesfr/xen-orchestra/docs/docs/vm-templates.md

 If you want VMs to set themselves up automatically after deployment, **Cloud-Init** (for Linux) and **Cloudbase-Init** (for Windows) can help.

-### Cloud-init (Linux)
+### Cloud-init

-Cloud-init is a program that handles the early initialization of a cloud instance.
+Cloud-init is a program that handles the early initialization of a cloud instance of Linux.
 In other words, on a "Cloud-init-ready" VM template, you can pass a lot of data at first boot, such as:

 - Set the host name